-- The type itself. - How to copy it (usually, rebuild the structure by applying the right copy and copy functions on subterms). - What is the representation of the type in memory and how to rebuild it while unmarshaling.
+- How to copy it (usually, rebuild the structure by applying the right copy and copy functions on subterms). - What is the representation of the type in memory and how to rebuild it while unmarshaling.
 Pending further information, define descr by let descr = Project.no_descr. - A name for the datatype.

-Example 4.21 The type of postdominators is the following variant.
+Example 5.21 The type of postdominators is the following variant.

-'''

-type postdominator = Value of Cilutil.StmtSet.t | Top
+| type postdominator = Value of Cilutil.StmtSet.t | Top

-'''